 It’s the climax of the League of Legends calendar.
 It’s the biggest, most-watched event in all of esports.
 It is, of course, the League of Legends World Championship.

-With the entire competition spanning more than a month from play-ins to the finals, there’s a whole lot of League to whet your appetite.
-But how does the tournament work, who have been crowned world champions, how many people tune in to watch and when is the next League of Legends World Championships?
-Here’s our rundown of everything you need to know about the greatest spectacle in esports.
+With the entire competition spanning more than a month from play-ins to the finals, there’s a whole lot of LoL to whet your appetite.
+But how does the tournament work, who have been crowned world champions, how many people tune in to watch, and when is the next League of Legends World Championship?
+Here’s our full preview of what will be a very unique 2020 League of Legends World Championship.

 When is League of Legends Worlds?